D.J. McPhee D.J. McPhee3 February 2023 Open Science

 Peanuts

 A study, published in Nutrients in July 2022, takes a closer look at this nut, which, much like the walnut, is not actually a nut!
 Technically speaking, it’s a legume.
 So, it’s far closer to beans and peas than to cashews and almonds.
-We took a look at the humble peanut in August of 2022, and recommend you read our article.
+We took a look at the humble peanut in August 2022, and recommend you read our article.

 Problem (and benefits) of these nuts (legumes)